 By the time he incorporated Rippling on May 10, 2016, Parker Conrad had been forged by a set of experiences so extreme, so trying, and so specific that they could only be healthily channeled into one thing; building this specific company.

 Parker is built different.

-Bedrock didn’t exist when the Axios piece dropped, but Geoff and Eric had envisioned creating an investment firm together for years.
-By March of 2017, we were almost ready.
-That month, we created a shared Slack to discuss companies.
+Bedrock didn’t exist when the Axios piece dropped, but Geoff had envisioned creating an investment firm for years, and he decided to start it with an entrepreneur he had backed earlier in his career, Eric Stromberg.
+Geoff had raved about Parker Conrad as being a very special entrepreneur for years.
+In March of 2017, we created a shared Slack to discuss companies.
 One of Eric’s first slacks:

 Despite the skeptical narrative, we were intuitively drawn to Rippling.
 One problem; we hadn’t yet formed – let alone raised – our first fund.
 As first time fund managers who were met with an abundance of Paul Rudd Face in our earliest days, that would take some time.